achiez/NebulaAuth-Steam-Desktop-Authenticator-by-Achies/docs/en/LinkingTroubleshooting.md

  6. From here, one of two things may happen: either an error (of any type) appears, or a request for SMS input:
       - If an error appears (e.g., "Could not confirm email," though it could be another error) – proceed to step 7.
       - If no error appears, and you proceed to the SMS input stage (see step 6.1 below).

-    **6.1.
-Important!** Do not enter the SMS code sent to your phone.
-Close the linking window.
+     6.1. **Important!** Do not enter the SMS code if you received it.
+Close the linking window. <br/>
-    **6.2.
-Wait 20 minutes** to allow Steam to "forget" about the phone number in the linking process.
+     6.2. **Wait 20 minutes** to allow Steam to "forget" about the phone number in the linking process.